ryderGriff/ryderGriff.github.io/index.md

-# Welcome to Ryder Griffith's Github Page for Comm 165!
+# Welcome to Ryder Griffith's Portfolio for Comm 165!

 Hey folks!
 My name is Ryder Griffith and I am a rising senior at Lehigh University.